firebelley/godot-export/README.md

 ### Inputs
-- `base_version` default `0.0.1`
-    - The version which new releases start at.
-The first release will be this version.
-After that, releases will automatically be 1 patch version ahead of the version of the latest release.
-To increment minor and major versions simply set the `base_version` to reflect your desired major and minor versions.
-When the `base_version` is set to a higher version than the last release version, the `base_version` will be used.
 - `godot_executable_download_url`
   - The **Linux Headless** version of Godot that you want to export your project with.
 For example, to use the current stable of version of Godot your value will be `https://downloads.tuxfamily.org/godotengine/3.1.2/Godot_v3.1.2-stable_linux_headless.64.zip`.
 If you do not use the Linux Headless version exporting will fail.
 - `godot_export_templates_download_url`
   - The link to the `.tpz` archive of export templates.
 Can be found at `https://downloads.tuxfamily.org/godotengine`.
 The export templates must be for the same version of Godot that you are using in `godot_executable_download_url`.
 For example, the `godot_export_templates_download_url` that matches the `godot_executable_download_url` version is `https://downloads.tuxfamily.org/godotengine/3.1.2/Godot_v3.1.2-stable_export_templates.tpz`
 - `relative_project_path`
   - The relative path to the directory containing your `project.godot` file.
 If your `project.godot` is at the root of your repository then this value should be `./`.
 Do _not_ include `project.godot` as part of this path.
+- `base_version` default `0.0.1`
+    - The version which new releases start at.
+The first release will be this version.
+After that, releases will automatically be 1 patch version ahead of the version of the latest release.
+To increment minor and major versions simply set the `base_version` to reflect your desired major and minor versions.
+When the `base_version` is set to a higher version than the last release version, the `base_version` will be used.
 - `create_release` default `true`
   - Enable release creation.
 If `false`, exports will be available in folder `exports` in `relative_project_path`.
+- `generate_release_notes` default `false`
+  - Enable auto-generation of release notes based on commit history.

 ### Example Workflow Configuration
 Below is a sample workflow configuration file utilizing this action.
 This example workflow would be defined in `.github/workflows/main.yml`.
 For more information about defining workflows [check out the workflow docs](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow).